Omkar3101/HalKaro_Project/README.md

 # HalKaro
-A simple, responsive calculator web app built using HTML, CSS, and JavaScript, designed for performing basic arithmetic operations with a modern interface.
+A simple, responsive calculator web app built using HTML, CSS and Typescript designed for performing basic arithmetic operations with a modern interface.

 ## Features